Britain, Russia clash over Syria at chemical weapons body

 Britain accused Russia on Thursday of carrying out a "thinly veiled political attack" against the head of the world's chemical weapons watchdog, escalating a row over the body's investigation into toxic attacks in Syria.

-AMSTERDAM: Britain accused Russia on Thursday of carrying out a "thinly veiled political attack" against the head of the world's chemical weapons watchdog, escalating a row over the body's investigation into toxic attacks in Syria.
+AMSTERDAM: Britain accused Russia on Thursday of carrying out a "thinly veiled political attack" on the head of the world's chemical weapons watchdog, escalating a row over the agency's investigation into toxic attacks in Syria.

 The comments, made during a session at the Hague-based Organisation for the Prohibition of Chemical Weapons (OPCW), were the latest sign of deep political division at the body over the Syrian conflict.